-A construction crane at the Hard Rock Hotel New Orleans collapsed on Saturday morning, killing at least one person, according to the New Orleans Office of Homeland Security and Emergency Preparedness.
+A construction crane at the Hard Rock Hotel New Orleans collapsed on Saturday morning, killing three workers and injuring dozens more, according to the New Orleans Office of Homeland Security and Emergency Preparedness.

 According to WWL-TV, the collapse occurred at 9:12 a.m.
-At least 18 people are injured and at least two people are missing, the news station reported.
+At least 18 people are injured, the news station reported.